 Also, as a bonus, our designer toyed with the element placement and fonts a bit so that it matched the new style better, and here’s what he came up with:

-Which of our two variants is better, how do you think?
+Which of our two variants is better, what do you think?

 Well, it probably can, as this design is not as terrible as all the previous ones.
-Still, the color choice does not calm me down – I guess I find it rather disturbing as the red kinda reminds me of blood.
-Seriously, I get a feeling like it could easily be Hannibal Lecter’s or Dexter’s cup.
+Still, the color choice does not calm me – I guess I find it rather disturbing as the red reminds me of blood.
+Seriously, I feel like it could easily be Hannibal Lecter’s or Dexter’s cup.
 Needs fixing!